-Vision of the Department tment illuminating them to perform Engineering & Technologies and to have leadership management role in indus and research institutions.
+Vision of the Department nowledge and prosperity through high quality education to next generation of visionaries by em to perform Engineering & Technologies and to have leadership management role in industry nstitutions.
 Mission No. Mission Statements M1 To be centre of educational excellence in Petroleum Engineering & Safety programs by the global industries and other Educational institutions.
-M2 2 To train the students with expertise that would improve the skills and face the challenges industry.
+M2 To train the students with expertise that would improve the skills and face the challenges in industry.
 Mission of the Department M3 To provide the students with multi-disciplinary approach to come up with practical knowledge that would meet global demands.
 M4 To empower the students for advanced study and research in the field of upstream and downstream sectors in Petroleum Industries, Occupational Health and Environmental Management.